↑

 Sleeping Bag

-When choosing a sleeping bag, be sure to check the temperature rating so you’re sure to get the right bag for the weather you want to hike in.
 It’s also important to get a sleeping bag designed for backpacking.
 These will have better quality insulation that will keep you warm without adding a lot of bulk.

 Sleeping Pad

-Sure, you can rough it and sleep on the hard ground, but a simple sleeping pad is worth taking along.
+Sure, you could rough it and sleep on the hard ground, but a simple sleeping pad is worth taking along.
 It’ll only add a pound or less to your pack and larger ones can easily be strapped to the outside just like in the picture.

 Here are two good options for sleeping pads.